panel-attack/panel-attack/readme_characters.md

 The image atlas used for the burst effects (PopFX)
-The image should be 9 equal sized frames in a row, the first frame is used for the animation around the chain and combo cards Frames 2 to 9 are the animation used for the burst effect coming out of panels when they pop.
+The image should be 9 equal sized frames in a row, the first frame is used for the animation around the chain and combo cards The left of the frame will be pointing towards the center of the cards when rotation is on.
+Frames 2 to 9 are the animation used for the burst effect coming out of panels when they pop.

 Aspect ratio of each individual frame: 1:1 (square)